yancarlos4500/MyScriptEdHomework-BIHS-Winter2014/homework/7-tictactoe/README.md

 #Tic Tac Toe

 You are going to implement a single player tic-tac-toe game like http://ostermiller.org/calc/tictactoe.html.
+This is an **individual** assignment.
+Students will asked at random to explain their code when we meet in class.

 ###Setup